 The most interesting attractions in Essaouira are all within walkable distance inside the Medina.
 The fortified old city is quite small and a day is enough to visit all the most interesting spot.
 That said, we highly recommend staying in Essaouira for at least a couple of days to enjoy its charming and laid back atmosphere.
 We are really sure that you’ll love it!

 Thanks to the strong wind that constantly blows all year round, Essaouira is also a perfect destination for surfers and kitesurfers.
 Along the kilometre-long beach of Tagharte, you will find the Essaouira Gliss City surf club, where you can ask for information and book private surfing lessons.
 Also for surf / kitesurf lessons, you can even address to Surf Essaouira and Kitesurf (along Rue Abdelaziz Al Fachtali, in the Medina), BleuKite Essaouira (along Rue Lalla Hasna, not far from the beach), or Mogasurf surf school (just outside the gate Bab Doukkala, on the left).

 Essaouira is also a perfect base for exploring the surrounding area and its charming coastal towns.
 For example, we highly recommend visiting the beautiful city of Safi, Oualidia and El Jadida.

 City tours, day tours and activities in Essaouira

 We are drones’ lovers, and when it’s possible, we really like taking pics or videos with our DJI Mavic Mini.
 Unfortunately, at the moment, Morocco has a strict NO drone policy for safety reasons.
-We were told that if you get caught flying, there’s a fine of about 120 USD and the confiscation of the drone.
+We were told that if you get caught flying, there’s a fine of about 120 USD and the drone’s confiscation.
 The best thing is to leave your flying camera at home.
-Anyway, you can contact the competent aviation authority or also ask the Moroccan embassy-consulate in your country for further information about the regulations
+Anyway, you can contact the competent aviation authority or also ask the Moroccan embassy or consulate in your country for further information about the regulations.